mengiu/Super-Simple-Stocks-Test/README.md

  provides some powerful features in software development, someone of them as:
  A easy and flexible way to build all artifacts in the project, generates quality reports, execution and reporting of unit test, support for continuous integration development, etc.

+ The Maven project is composed by a project maven father ( named container ) and 2 modules maven named super-simple-stock and web-app.

  Spring give a powerful pattern as Inversion of Control, which allows us to have a cleaner code, aspect oriented programming AoP, etc. Although, Spring is used mainly as object container,